 First things first, here are the definitions:

 Virtual meetings: This is where people from any given location use video, text, and audio to interact at the same time.
 These are hosted on platforms such as Skype, Zoom, and Google Hangouts.
 Put simply, a virtual meeting is a meeting done online without a physical location.
+Some attendees or businesses will use a virtual phone number on a virtual phone service (VoIP) and then connect them to Slack to initiate a video call.

 Online networking: This allows attendees to engage in real-time chats and discussions along with virtual meeting rooms and breakout sessions.
 Here, the focus is about creating better and closer connections amongst attendees.
 This means putting attendees in front of the people they want to know.